 New in 2014 - Education Track now offered online

-The MDH Master of Dental Hygiene program prepares leaders in the profession for research, the healthcare industry and academia.
+The MSDH - Master of Science in Dental Hygiene program prepares leaders in the profession for research, the healthcare industry and academia.

 The curriculum provides meaningful academic experiences for each graduate student based on his/her career goals and interest.

 Courses in the management track provide students with knowledge and skills necessary for positions within the healthcare industry such as sales representatives, managers of marketing and professional relations divisions, managers of large dental clinics, practice management consultants and entrepreneurs.